itsf4llofstars/enigma_machine/README.md

 > $ python3 paper-enigma.py

 You will see a print out of the first letter of Mr. Koss' example.
 The letter "E".<br>
-the input keys, input/output sides of the rotors, and relector will be printed along with<br>
+The input keys, input/output sides of the rotors, and relector will be printed along with<br>
 a detailed explanation of the input, output, and index of the letter as it progresses through<br>
 the encoding process.<br>

 After continuing, you will be able to input your own letters and view how they go through the<br>
 encoding process.
 Please remember that before an entered letter is processed the right rotor<br>
-will rotate one letter unit forward, (that is, in alphbeticall order).
-No other rotor will rotate<br>
+will rotate one letter unit forward, (that is, in alphbetical order with<br>
-which is unlike the real Enigma machine.<br>
+reference to the input side of the rotor).
+No other rotor will rotate which is unlike the real Enigma machine.<br>

 There is no error checking so if things go wonky, pressing Ctrl-C will get you out.
 Normal quit<br>
 is done by entering qq or QQ at the prompt.<br>